CRASHSpace/COVID-19-3dprints/Face Shield/Budmen Face Shield/V3/README.md

 This can be recorded and submitted with prints, or filled out [here](https://airtable.com/shrZCoERKFkLPPHIm)

 ### Information on Request:
-Cedars-Sinai evaluated this design and put out a high priority request for units.
+Cedars-Sinai evaluated and approved this design, and put out a high priority request for units.
+The are currently evaluating V4.

 ### Source:
 Budmen: [https://budmen.com/](https://budmen.com/)